 Others use more industrialized warehouses of many stories.
 Here, there will be a great difference between a cask laid to rest near the floor of the warehouse and one that spent its time more near the ceiling.
 As temperatures are higher at the higher levels, more water than alcohol will evaporate from these casks.
 At the bottom, the spirit will lose a bit more of its strength.

 The exact opposite applies to humidity.
 The more humid the climate the casks are maturing in, the more alcohol will evaporate.
 Less humidity means more water than alcohol evaporates

 The surroundings of the warehouses also have an influence on the whisky resting in their bellies.
 As an example, consider a warehouse that is built on one the Island of Islay, and therefore constantly bombarded by the ocean odors that are so typical for that island.
 The whisky will pick up the saltiness from the air through the cask.

-Sometimes the distillery will put the spirit in other casks to enrichen the flavour.
-Casks previously used for Port, or Madeira, for example, lend additional flavours to the whisky, giving it yet another dimension.
+Sometimes the distillery will put the spirit in other casks to enrichen the flavor.
+Casks previously used for Port, or Madeira, for example, lend additional flavors to the whisky, giving it yet another dimension.
 Another reason to re-cask the whisky is to allow the mix from different casks to come to rest (the so-called marrying of the spirit).

-Finally, tiny amounts of spirit caramel might be added at this stage, in order to give the whisky a bit more colour, but this should be little enough to not affect the taste.
+Finally, tiny amounts of spirit caramel might be added at this stage, in order to give the whisky a bit more color, but this should be little enough to not affect the taste.